Austin Gallery

 What we don't like

-It is a personal reading light, not a room lamp — it lights your book beautifully but will not illuminate a whole reading nook.
-The clip is best on thinner books and boards; very thick hardcovers can push its grip.
+It is a personal reading light, not a room lamp, it lights your book beautifully but will not illuminate a whole reading nook.
+It costs more than the no-name clip lights it outclasses; the extra dollars buy the build quality and the pedigree.

 Best Clip-On Book LightEditor's Choice